 My five go-to ways to ‘recharge’ on your day off!

-Today I wanted to share some of my favorite tips for how to ‘reset’ on your day off.
-These are my tried and true’s after a long day or challenging week.
-I hope they help you manage your busy schedule and keep up with the demands of a high hospital census!
+Today I’m sharing my favorite tips to help ‘reset and recharge’ on your day off.
+These are my tried and true tips after a long day or challenging week.
+I hope they help you manage your schedule and keep up with the demands of a high hospital census!

-Let’s say you just finished a 12 hour shift at work.
-Or maybe you just finished three twelves in a row, and on nights!
+Let’s say you just finished a grueling 12 hour shift.
+Or maybe you just finished three twelves in a row, on nights!
 Ugh.
 You’re probably exhausted and feeling like all you want to do is sleep.
-I totally feel ya.
-Instead of just hiding under the covers until its time to head back to the hospital, let’s reset and re-charge, so you are fresh and ready for the rest of your week.

 Here are a couple of foam roller options.
 The first is fairly basic, but it gets the job done and is long enough to help roll out both shoulders at once.

 This roller is the same one I use at home.
 It has textured nubs to really get into any tight muscles.
 If you are new to foam rolling, this particular roller (and some others) come with an ebook full of exercises to get you started!
 Bonus: it’s available in an array of colors.

 - If you’re feeling really ambitious you could even sign up for a yoga class at a nearby studio.
 There are also amazing free options on YouTube of flows you can do in pajamas, in the comfort of your living room.
 Full body movement is a great way to recharge.

 Just gently moving your body (in a purposeful way) as soon as you wake up is a great start to your day!

 Two: Hydrate to Recharge